DurhamMagnetoOptics/Odoo/stock_move_push_leftover/README.rst

 an automatically generated PO is modified before being placed.

-Odoo handles the case where the quantity is less than the child needs (backorder) but does not handle the case where the quantity is more than the child needs.
+Odoo handles the case where the quantity is less than the child needs (backorder) or when the quantity is greater than the expected (todo) quanityt (extra move created to allow push) but does not handle the case where the quanityt is as expected but more than the child needs.

 This module fixes that.
 When confirming a stock move and checking whether pull rules need to be applied, we test